 There’re a few vegan garlic breads available – generally, the cheaper they are the more likely they are to be vegan because margarine < butter money-wise.

 The Tesco Value one is, as is the Sainsbury’s Basics one.
-The Coop has a frozen one (which is also gluten-free) and wins overall ( for me anyway) because it also sells little garlic ciabatta sticks in the chilled section that are phenomenal bruschetta bases.
+The Coop has a frozen one (which is also gluten-free and all the worse for that, those I suppose it’s good for any gluten-free vegans out there) and wins overall ( for me anyway) because it also sells little garlic ciabatta sticks in the chilled section that are phenomenal bruschetta bases.

 ***Whilst editing this post I had a peruse of Tesco’s garlic breads and they had SEVEN (7) vegan ones.
 But Coop still wins because it’s closest to my house.***

 Do you know what would be the absolute best?
 If Pizza Express made vegan garlic butter using the Naturli’ Spread and served it with dough balls.